Azure-Samples/ms-identity-android-java/README.md

 ## Scenario

-This sample app is a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/setup-multi-tenant-app) app, which means that it can sign-in users from any Azure AD tenant and Microsoft Accounts.
+This sample app is a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/setup-multi-tenant-app) app, which means that it can sign-in users from any Microsoft Entra tenant and Microsoft Accounts.
 It also demonstrates how a developer can build apps to connect with enterprise users and access their Azure + O365 data via [Microsoft Graph](https://docs.microsoft.com/graph/overview).
 During the auth flow, the users will be required to sign-in first, if it is their first time signing-in to the app, the user would be asked to consent to the [permissions](https://docs.microsoft.com/azure/active-directory/develop/v1-permissions-and-consent) required by the application.

 The majority of the logic in this sample shows how to sign-in an end user and make a call to the Microsoft Graph to get basic information about the signed-in user.